 “I must recharge my energy, especially after that act I was doing last night.”
 Charlotte’s eyes opened, and she rose up from the bed in a robotic-like fashion.
 “I have to make sure my body doesn’t fade away, so moments of rest are required to stay existing.”

 “Uh… whatever.
 ANYWAY!
 What was all of that!?
 What happened last night?”
 Adam looked down at his hand.
-“I think… I awakened some kind of Ability?
+“I think… Yeah—I used some crazy power?
 World Mirror… right?”
 He held his head.
-“It’s kinda fuzzy… Although I DO remember you attacked me.”
+“It’s kinda fuzzy… although I DO remember you attacked me.”

 Adam stopped walking just in time.
 Pieces of glass were scattered all over his wooden floor.
 A glance up revealed that an old, small television that he barely even used was broken.
-Someone had thrown a remote directly into it.
-The remote was still where it broke through.
+Someone had thrown a remote directly into it—the device still lodged inside.

 “I have to apologize…” Charlotte began.
 Adam turned around and noticed she was facing away from him.
 “I didn’t know how to get the television to work so I could see that news thing…”